Komodo/komodo-website/src/pages/blog/2014-05/git-submodules.html.md

 ---
-title: Git Submodules
+title: Getting git submodule to track a branch
 author: Todd Whiteman
 date: 2014-05-14 6:00
 tags: [macro, javascript, editor, auto-complete]
-description: What you need to know about using Git submodules.
+description: What you need to know about using Git submodules and branch tracking.
 We're sharing what we've learnt when using Git submodules in the Komodo code base.
 layout: blog
 ---